MRT-exam/Exam-mtgo/README.md

 # Design

 ## User Stories
+Some of the User Stories have been defined based on the assumption that there will be a GUI for the Customer to interact with.
+This will not implemented in this project, but some of the User Story definitions remain this way to ensure that the requirements are easy to understand.

 ### US1 - Show Restaurants
 As a Customer, I want to see a list of Restaurants, so that I can select a Restaurant that I want to order food from.